watchyour2020/shaza/README.md

 ```

 ![]()
-### OK I DONT KNOW HOW TO USE GITHUB AND IM OUT OF IDES
+### OK I DONT KNOW HOW TO USE GITHUB AND IM OUT OF IDEAS

 - no u